// AI Agent Tools

 Web Tools Agents Actually Use.

-Point any MCP-compatible client — Claude Desktop, Cursor, your own runtime — at DataBlue and your agent instantly gains search, scrape, crawl, and extract tools.
+Point any MCP-compatible client, Claude Desktop, Cursor, or your own runtime, at DataBlue and your agent instantly gains a full set of web tools, covered below.
 No custom integration layer to build or maintain.

 Structured, Token-Lean Output